-This digital weight loss chart can help you track your weight loss from day one!
+This digital weight loss chart can help you track your weight loss from your healthy living lifestyle from day one!
 Configured for both weight and waist size, you’ll be able to easily calculate and visually observe your fat loss.

 Don’t want a digital one?
 There’s a printable one too!

 Digital and Printable Weight Loss Charts

 I’m not a guru on weight loss.
 Here’s what I am: